-Fig. 3. (a) Downlink sum-rate vs. M under uniform power allocation at both Alice and the attacker, (b) downlink sum-rate vs. $D{\max,J}$ , (c) Jain's fairness index vs. $D{\max,J}$ , (d) downlink sum-rate vs. number of pilot symbols, (e) downlink sum-rate vs. number of antennas at the attacker, (f) maximum of individual secrecy rates vs. $D{\max,J}$ , (g) CDF vs. downlink transmission rate, (h) CDF vs. individual secrecy rate, (i) maximum of individual secrecy rates vs. $\epsilon$ .
+Fig. 3. (a) Downlink sum-rate vs. M under uniform power allocation at both Alice and the attacker, (b) downlink sum-rate vs. $D{\max,J}$, (c) Jain's fairness index vs. $D{\max,J}$, (d) downlink sum-rate vs. number of pilot symbols, (e) downlink sum-rate vs. number of antennas at the attacker.

-from Alice, the sum-rate increases in all attack schemes.
+We observe the effect of the maximum distance between Alice and the attacker $(D{\text{max},J})$ in Figs. 3(b) and 3(c).
+In the case of a single-user PC attack, only one randomly selected Bob is targeted by the attacker.
+This attack can also be interpreted as an unintentional interference from a user in an adjacent cell.
+It does not have a big impact on the sum-rate.
+PC with uncertainty (Unc-PC) and PC with perfect information (PI-PC) were explained in Section IV-A, and optimal PI-PC was studied in Section IV-B. Note that optimal PI-PC gives an upper-bound on the sum-rate of a massive MIMO system under an optimal PC attack.
+As the attacker moves farther from Alice, the sum-rate increases in all attack schemes.
 In Fig. 3(b), EVPI is around 20 Mbps.
 This says that when the attacker knows the distribution of Bobs, it can launch attacks that are almost as powerful as when the attacker has complete CSI.
-We also observe that the downlink sum-rate without an attack (no PC attack case) is less than the one with the optimal PC-pi if $D{\rm max,J}$ is higher than 700 meters.
-The reason is that Alice uniformly allocates downlink transmission powers in no PC attack scheme, whereas she employs optimal power allocation in the optimal PC-pi.
+Note that Alice uniformly allocates downlink transmission powers in no PC attack scheme, whereas she employs optimal power allocation in the optimal PI-PC.
+Therefore, the downlink sum-rate without an attack is less than the one with the optimal PI-PC when $D{\rm max,J} > 700$ meters.
 In Fig. 3(c), we depict Jain's fairness index for different schemes.
 Jain's fairness index ranges from 1/K to 1 for the worst and best cases, respectively (if all users have the same downlink rate, the fairness index is 1).
 The figure shows that fairness among Bobs is significantly reduced when PC attacks take place.
-PC-unc decreases the fairness more than PC-pi.
+Unc-PC decreases the fairness more than PI-PC.
 The reason behind this phenomena is that when the attacker is close to Alice and knows the distances, Bobs with higher downlink rates are targeted.
 Therefore, Bobs are forced to have closer downlink rates, which increases the fairness index.
-Note that even though PC-pi makes the fairness higher compared to PC-unc, the sum-rate is lower in PC-pi.

-In Fig 3(d), we set $D{\rm max,J}$ to 250 meters, and study the effect of the number of pilot symbols L. As L increases, the sum-rate increases as well in no PC, single-user PC, and optimal PC-pi attacks.
+In Fig 3(d), we set $D{\rm max,J}$ to 250 meters, and study the effect of the number of pilot symbols L. As L increases, the sum-rate increases as well in no PC, single-user PC, and optimal PI-PC attacks.
 The reason is that the error in MRT precoding vectors due to erroneous channel estimates decreases, and the signal strength at Bobs increases.
-On the other hand, the sum-rate does not increase under the PC-unc and PC-pi attacks.
+On the other hand, the sum-rate does not increase under the Unc-PC and PI-PC attacks.
 Note that in these cases, a fixed power is allocated for the information signals at Alice, and she does not exploit the decrease in channel estimation errors.